nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 </tbody></table>
 </div>

-> **ATTENTION:** Runners’ crews and spectators are not allowed at Hwy 210 (water) or Peterson’s aid stations!
-Failure to adhere to this will result in runner disqualification!
-As a runner participant you are responsible for your crew and spectators understanding this limitation.
+> **ATTENTION:** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations.
+We have to disqualify runners who ignore this rule.
+As a runner participant, \*you\* are responsible for your crew and fans understanding this limitation.

 **Aid station items:**
 * Drinks include water, an electrolyte drink, and various sodas.